Advice for recruiters to help embrace today’s rapidly evolving recruitment role

 What would be your top three personal development tips for other HR professionals?

 - Take time to participate in something outside of work.
-Network outside your organization.
+Network outside your organisation.
 Find a group to participate in and find the people you can lean on and learn from.

 - Read everything you can - blogs, LinkedIn articles, news publications.
 Read content by people that you don’t necessarily agree with, people that challenge you.